HimanshuJaswal7/Automation/SECURITY.md

 # Security Policy
-# Intellectual Property & Usage Restrictions

-All code, documentation, diagrams, concepts, and materials contained in this repository are proprietary intellectual property of Himanshu Jaswal and the Automation Project.

-Unless explicitly stated otherwise:

-You are NOT permitted to:

-Copy or reproduce the source code

-Reuse repository structure or system design

-Republish or redistribute repository content

-Use the code for commercial or personal projects

-Train AI models using this repository

-Create derivative works based on this repository

-This repository is provided strictly for informational and educational viewing purposes only.

-Unauthorized use, duplication, or distribution of the materials in this repository may result in legal action.
 This repository is a **basic preview and small technical overview** of the Automation project.

 The complete platform, architecture, and proprietary technologies are part of a **much larger private system** and are **not included in this repository**.